-- 7.1 It is considered that the current mandate of the MCSD as revised at Almeria (see section 4.1) from the original mandate (see section 4.2) is reasonable, although some small changes may be helpful to strengthen and sharpen the remit of the MCSD.
-The first element ensures the MCSD has a role in assisting with and promoting national and regional sustainability policies, which is a major avenue for implementing the MSSD, and achieving results on the ground.
-It is suggested that this role may be strengthened by changing the word 'especially' in the second clause to 'particularly'.
+- 7.1 It is considered that the current mandate of the MCSD as revised at COP 15 in Almeria (section 4.1) from the original mandate (section 4.4) is reasonable, although some small changes may be helpful to strengthen and sharpen the remit of the MCSD.
+The first element of the mandate ensures that the MCSD has a role in assisting with and promoting national and regional sustainability policies, which is a major avenue for implementing the MSSD, and achieving results on the ground.
+It is suggested that this role may be strengthened by changing the word 'including' in the second clause to 'particularly'.
 This would strengthen the MCSD's remit to assist countries and other stakeholders to actively engage within policy processes outside the typical sustainable development arena, which could be very effective in ensuring environmental policy integration into other sectors.
 The second element concerns the follow-up of the MSSD, another related key success factor for the MCSD.
-The third element is concerned with the exchange of good practice between key actors and countries, again a key aspect of the role of the MCSD as a network of SD actors, and which could be constructively built upon in line with the 15th MCSD meeting recommendations and the COP18 decision (IG.21/12).
-The third element allows the MCSD to raise concerns to the COP about obstacles in achieving SD, which is in line with the COP18 decision (IG.21/12) to '[s]trengthen the position of the MCSD in the MAP system and in the wider regional community ... by ensuring that, sustainable development matters will be discussed at the Conference of the Parties once every two COP meetings (four years)'.
-The fourth element allows the MCSD to present reports to the COP about the implementation of MSSD and MCSD recommendations, while the final element tasks the MCSD with suggesting ways in which the MAP system could work better in favour of sustainable development.
-It is considered that given the MCSD's already wide remit, and the other MAP system functions already engaged in examining the ways the MAP system functions, this last element could be removed. - 7.2 The core functions of the MCSD as discussed in the 15th MCSD meeting in Malta (section 5.7) highlighted the second and third aspects of the mandate as particularly important.
-Notwithstanding this, it is considered that, other than the small changes mentioned above, further reducing the scope of the MCSD from the Almeria decision would undermine its ability to promote sustainability within the MAP system and in the region.
+The third element is concerned with the exchange of good practice between key actors and countries, again a key aspect of the role of the MCSD as a network of sustainable development actors, and which could be constructively built upon in line with the 15th MCSD meeting recommendations and the COP 18 Decision IG.21/12.
+The fourth element allows the MCSD to raise concerns to the COP about obstacles in achieving sustainable development, which is in line with the COP 18 decision (IG.21/12) to 'soltrengthen the position of the MCSD in the MAP system and in the wider regional community ... by ensuring that, sustainable development matters will be discussed at the Conference of the Parties once every two COP meetings (four years)'.
+The fifth element allows the MCSD to present reports to the COP about the implementation of MSSD and MCSD recommendations, while the final element tasks the MCSD with suggesting ways in which the MAP system could work better in favour of sustainable development.
+It is considered that given that the implementation of the MSSD is directly connected and should be integrated with the MAP system, this element should be retained, particularly with a view to strengthening the role of the MCSD within the MAP system and in the context of the MAP III debate.
+However it is proposed to sharpen the MCSD's remit by removing the text mentioning 'the functioning of the Coordinating Unit and the RACs' as this role is carried out by other bodies.
+It is also proposed to add another element to the mandate, to better cover the policy coherence role of the MCSD, as follows: 'Produce opinions and recommendations for integration and coordination of the work of the MCSD with the other existing international and regional sustainable development and environmental programmes, policy frameworks and initiatives.' - 7.2 The core functions of the MCSD as discussed in the 15th MCSD meeting in Malta (section 5.7) highlighted the second and third aspects of the mandate as particularly important.
+Notwithstanding this, it is considered that, other than the changes mentioned above, further reducing the scope of the MCSD from the Almeria decision would undermine its ability to promote sustainability within the MAP system and in the region.